-There are multiple avenues to access textbooks at no cost.
-Some are older versions, some have been written specifically using licences allowing free access such as Creative Commons and GNU Free Documentation.
-It is simply a matter of knowing where to look.
+There are multiple ways to get textbooks at no cost.
+Some are older versions, some written with licences such as Creative Commons and GNU Free Documentation.
+It is simply knowing where to look.

-Included in these listings are both Free Online, and Free Downloadable texts in various formats e.g. ebooks, PDF, Word, … .
-In most cases, textbooks available for purchase at major bookstores Are Not Included.
-Listed books are at Tertiary level unless otherwise indicated.
+Included are both Free Online, and Free Downloadable texts in various formats e.g. ebooks, PDF, Word, … .
+Listed books are at Tertiary or senior secondary level unless otherwise indicated.

-They are listed under Major Learning Areas, then Specific Areas within these.
-The Other Subjects section includes all not within listed major learning areas.
-Some areas such as Mathematics, Sciences and Computing have significantly larger offerings.
+They are listed under Major Learning Areas, then Specific Areas in these.
+The Other Subjects section includes the remainder.
+Areas such as Mathematics, Sciences and Computing have larger offerings.